DanieleGerosa/infimalconvolution.github.io/index.md

 I have been an inner student of [Collegio Universitario don Nicola Mazza](https://www.collegiomazza.it/) for the whole period of my italian academic studies.

 ### Papers
-- *A Trace Theorem of the Martinet-type Vector Fields*, with Roberto Monti and Daniele Morbidelli, 2018.
+- *A Trace Theorem for Martinet-type Vector Fields*, with Roberto Monti and Daniele Morbidelli, 2018.
 Submitted.
 [Here](https://arxiv.org/pdf/1806.07953.pdf) the arXiv version.
 - *An Un-biased Approach to Compressed Sensing*, with Marcus Carlsson and Carl Olsson, 2018.
 Submitted.
 [Here](https://arxiv.org/pdf/1806.05283.pdf) the arXiv version.

 ### Conferences